 Ask any Kiwi where their favourite beach is, and they'll all have a different answer.
 From north to south, here's a few of the many, many stunning beaches.

 Maitai Bay's clean, clear water and soft white sand make it the ultimate summer escape for many Kiwis every year.
 Swim, snorkel, kayak or simply relax on this remote Northland beach.
-Sleep under the stars in the nearby campsite(opens in new window), where the only thing obscuring your view will be the beautiful pohutukawa trees (otherwise known as the New Zealand Christmas tree).
+Or for a short break from the beach, visit New Zealand's northernmost vineyard and winery Karikari Estate(opens in new window) and try out some of their wines from Chardonnay to Syrah.

-Often called Auckland's best-kept secret, Tawharanui Regional Park is located at the end of a long gravel road, about 90km from central Auckland.
-Get here and you'll be rewarded with some of the country's most beautiful white sand, wildlife, walking tracks and rockpools to explore.
-Bring your tent and stay the night(opens in new window).
+Often called Auckland's best-kept secret, Tāwharanui Regional Parklocated at the end of a long gravel road, about 90 kilometres from central Auckland.
+Get here and you'll be rewarded with some of the country's most beautiful white sand, wildlife, walking tracks and rock pools to explore.
+Bring your tent and stay the night at Tāwharanui campground(opens in new window).

 At the other end of the spectrum, is the rugged, remote and wild Wharariki Beach.
 Perched on the northern-most tip of the South Island, you need to walk across rolling pastures just to get there.
 Once there, you'll find wildlife, caves, rockpools and huge sand dunes.